boveus/hyrax-wiki/Sufia-Management-Guide.md

   * [One time setup for first admin](#one-time-setup-for-first-admin)
   * [Adding an admin user](#adding-an-admin-user)
 * [Migrating data to PCDM in Sufia 7](#migrating-data-to-pcdm-in-sufia-7)

-# Managing a Sufia-based app

-This section provides tips for how to manage, customize, and enhance your Sufia application.

 ## Production concerns